v-levonyan/CSP/README.md

   - Hash functions (SHA1, ... ).
   - Private key generation(for DES, 3DES, AES128, AES192, AES256).
-  - Private key encryption/decryption(AES128, AES192, AES256).
+  - Private key encryption/decryption(AES128, AES192, AES256).                                                                        - RSA2048 encryption/decryption

 The project is currently being expanded, and in near time it'll include new features.
 The following ara some of the feature that will be added to the product:

- -  Public key cryptography.
+ -  MAC, Digital signature.
  -  Eliptic curve cryptography.
  -  Certificates generation.